THAT THING THEY CALL A WOMAN.

 I've barely gotten my hill legs

-Rolling your little boulder
+Rolling his little boulder

-on your puny manly shoulder
+on his puny manly shoulder

-claiming that youre bolder
+claiming that he's bolder

 Forced to grow